Tkemper2/Mit/README.md

 Here's a link if you want to know more about turning radius: [Link](https://en.wikipedia.org/wiki/Turning_radius)

 Another important factor when building a car is the gearbox.
 Having a gearbox is essential and very useful for a car.
 When our engine runs, it runs at a certain speed and with a certain torque.
 In a nutshell Engine torque is the force of your motor's rotational movement.
 The more torque the engine has, the harder it is to stop.
-With a gearbox ...
+A gearbox is composed of gears, in our case LEGO gears, and is useful to turn the wheels using the motor.
+With a gearbox, we can a reduction.
+A reduction implies that the wheels will rotate at a different speed than the motor.
+Reducing speed increases torque.
+And on the opposite increasing speed reduces torque.
+If there isn't enough torque, the car won't move.
+So you need to find the right balance between the two.
+In our case we wanted the wheel to turn

 Taking these factors into account, we designed our car.
 Here's a timelapse of all the design process: